Multi-Instance Performance

 Multi-Instance Overview and Internals

-Cisco Secure Firewall Threat Defense (FTD) release 6.3 added multi-instance support on 4100 and 9300 series appliances, while release 7.4.1 added multi-instance support on 3100 series appliances.
+Cisco Secure Firewall Threat Defense (FTD) release 6.3 added multi-instance support on 4100 and 9300 series appliances, release 7.4.1 added multi-instance support on 3100 series appliances, and release 7.6.0 adds multi-instance support on Secure Firewall 4200 series appliances.
 Using multi-instance, administrators can create and run multiple independent FTD software instances on the same hardware

-appliance (Cisco Secure Firewall 3100 series, Cisco Firepower 4100 series, and Cisco Firepower 9300 series appliances support Multi-Instance).
+appliance (Cisco Secure Firewall 3100 series, Cisco Firepower 4100 series, Cisco Secure Firewall 4200, and Cisco Firepower 9300 series appliances support Multi-Instance).
 Each FTD instance running on the hardware appliance has dedicated hardware resources to provide the benefit of guaranteed performance per instance and that one instance cannot affect the performance of another instance.
 This ensures meeting traffic processing isolation use case requirements.
 Also, multi-instance

 ensures that the management plane for each instance is entirely independent of the other instances.